 - A yoghurt maker large enough to hold one litre of milk.

-- A stainless steel pot or glass jug if planning to heat the milk in a microwave.
+- A stainless steel pot to heat your milk in

 - Dairy thermometer.